jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 ones.
 The post was in the context of learning R and R Markdown for research- related projects in education.

-I shared many resources (and the post) with a graduate research assistant and thought about meeting one-on-one to review the resources - but, there are a few other students at my insitution who might also be interested, and so I thought to share the plan with and invite others to join in.
+I shared many resources (and the post) with a graduate research assistant and thought about meeting one-on-one to review the resources - but, there are a few other students at my institution who might also be interested, and so I thought to share the plan with and invite others to join in.

 - This *Friday, May 15, from noon - 1:00 pm EST*, we'll meet to discuss using R Markdown
 - The conversation will be situated in the context of *educational research and education*